-J. Redwing Keyssar, RN, Director of Palliative Care at Seniors At Home, says that often caregivers don’t recognize the signs of stress and burnout in themselves, having put their own feelings and needs aside for so long in order to care for another.
+Traci Dobronravova, Director of Seniors At Home, says that often caregivers don’t recognize the signs of stress and burnout in themselves, having put their own feelings and needs aside for so long in order to care for another.

-When starting to complete an in-home care management assessment, Redwing, and the other geriatric specialists at Seniors At Home, ask straightforward questions to family caregivers to get a sense of how they are fairing, “I ask the caregiver, ‘When is the last time you were able to leave your house to have lunch with a friend?’ and ‘How often do you take four hours off to take a walk or run some errands?’”
+When starting to complete an in-home care management assessment, geriatric specialists at Seniors At Home, ask straightforward questions to family caregivers to get a sense of how they are fairing, ‘When is the last time you were able to leave your house to have lunch with a friend?’ and ‘How often do you take four hours off to take a walk or run some errands?’

 Seniors At Home can pretty quickly gauge whether the main family caregiver has any time to themselves to rest, unwind and attend to their own needs.

 Bringing in respite or “relief” caregivers can be a good option when family members are already stretched with hectic jobs, parenting, and other commitments.

 Some families may at first resist bringing in a paid caregiver because it may feel suddenly like a “stranger” is in their home, especially if a spouse feels like it is his or her duty to do all the round-the-clock caregiving.